-SANTA ANA (CNS) - Orange County reported 75 new COVID-19 cases today, raising the cumulative total to an even 4,500, but there were no new fatalities, leaving the death toll at 88.
+SANTA ANA (CNS) - The number of coronavirus cases in Orange County stands at 4,500 after 75 new COVID-19 cases were reported although without new fatalities, leaving the death toll at 88.

 A total of 83,046 people have been tested for COVID-19 in the county.